Team-Compliance/libraryofisaac/modules/utils/tables.md

 Helper function to safely get number values from specific keys on a Lua table.
 Will throw an error if the specific value does not exist on the table or if it cannot be converted to a number.
 This function is variadic, meaning that you can specify N arguments to get N values.

+### HasNonConsecutiveNumberKeys()

+`boolean HasNonConsecutiveNumberKeys(unknown object)`

+Helper function to check if the given object is a table with non consecutive number keys.
+This is useful since this kind of table doesn't get properly serialized by the save manager.

 ### IsArray()

 `boolean IsArray(unknown object)`